Great, let’s get started

 If you opted for an excess or a cost-sharing plan, you will be paying for part of the medical bill.

 Private health insurance is a smart and worthwhile investment to protect you and your loved ones’ health and finances in the event of illness requiring costly treatment.
-The premiums you pay entitle you to benefits that could otherwise cost hundreds of thousands of dollars each year.
-Health insurance gives you the assurance that costs and long waiting times will not prevent you or your loved ones from getting life-saving or life-extending treatment.
+Health insurance gives you the assurance that long waiting times will not prevent you or your loved ones from getting life-saving or life-extending treatment, and the premiums you pay entitle you to benefits that could otherwise cost hundreds of thousands of dollars each year.

-Please note: Policywise advisers are licensed by the Financial Markets Authority to provide financial advice in relation to health insurance, life insurance, and disability insurance.
-You can learn more about this on our Public Disclosure page.
-All insurance covers are subject to the insurer’s approval of your application.
+Policywise advisers are licensed by the Financial Markets Authority to give financial advice on health, life, and disability insurance.
+For more, see our Public Disclosure page.

-Insurance policies and their built-in and optional benefits may be subject to stand-down periods, exclusions, terms and conditions, and premium loadings not listed on this website.
-Optional benefits also have additional premiums.
-Please refer to the insurance product’s policy document for full details.
-Insurers may alter these details at any time.
+All insurance is subject to insurer approval.
+Policies may include stand-down periods, exclusions, terms and conditions, and premium loadings not listed here.
+Optional (add-on) benefits come at an extra cost.
+Please refer to the relevant policy document for full and current details, as insurers may update these at any time.

 Quickly find the cover that’s best for you